 - Run a simple analysis of the 'sports betting value' of your existing loyalty programs and databases.
 You can contact us for some baseline assumptions.
 Also, know that there are high-quality researchers like Eilers & Krejcik Gaming that do this for a living.

 - As you prioritize internal initiatives, how would you value your loyalty program databases if you had sports betting today?
-In 2020?
-In 2023?
+In three years?
+In five years?

-- Assuming that sports betting is regulated in your state in , run a cost-benefit model of starting sports betting focused marketing today (and paying low customer acquisition costs) or waiting until sports betting is regulated.
+- Run a cost-benefit model of starting sports betting focused marketing today (and paying low customer acquisition costs) or waiting until sports betting is regulated.

 3. Start moving forward with simple, low-risk 'Sports Betting Lite' pilot programs.

 One thing I learned well in the US Army: most days, no plan survives first contact.
-With that in mind, as soon as you find your comfort level, move forward with low-cost digital or on-property programs that will help you build a path forward as things evolve.
+With that in mind, move forward with low-cost digital or on-property programs.
+No matter what happens, these programs will yield long-term value.

 Start simply, and simply start.
 Engage your existing customer base with simple, fixed-odds mobile games and on-property interactions.
-Identify the sports bettors among them, and begin to personalize messaging by identifying their favorite teams, favorite betting events, etc.
+Identify the sports bettors among them.
+Begin to personalize messaging by identifying their favorite teams, favorite betting events, etc.

 - Gearing up for the NFL or college football playoffs?
 Roll out a Free-to-Play mobile web Spread Pick'em game with live odds to build your new customer database.

 - Have an MMA or Big Fight watch party coming up?
 Use a Free-to-Play parlay card to generate interest, capture email addresses and sell tickets.

 - Hosting a Super Bowl Watch party on property?
 Use mobile-first Big Game Prop to amplify event promotion with casual fans.